We Value Your Feedback

 From 1 January 2020, a person may make a human rights complaint under the Queensland Human Rights Act 2019.

-As a public entity, we must act and make decisions in a way that is compatible with human rights.
+As a public entity, we are required to act and make decisions in a way that is compatible with human rights.
+If you believe we have breached your human rights, you are entitled to lodge a complaint with us.

-We must respond to your complaint within 45 working days.
-If we do not respond within 45 working days, or you believe our response is inadequate, you can then complain to the Queensland Human Rights Commission (QHRC).
+We are committed to addressing your concerns and will respond to your complaint within 45 working days.
+If you do not receive a response within this timeframe, or if you are not satisfied with our response, you can escalate your complaint to the Queensland Human Rights Commission (QHRC).

-If you are deaf, or have a hearing or speech impairment, phone the Ethical Standards Unit through the National Relay Service (NRS) on the numbers listed below:
+If you are deaf, or have a hearing or speech impairment, you can contact the Ethical Standards Unit through the National Relay Service (NRS) using the following options:

 What happens to my complaint?

-• When we receive your complaint, we will acknowledge that we have received it.
+When we receive your complaint, we will acknowledge it and aim to resolve it as quickly as possible.

-• We will write to you and let you know the outcome.
-Most complaints are resolved within 30 days however some complaints are more complex and take longer.
-We will keep you informed if this is the case.
+• Most complaints are resolved within 30 days.
+However, more complex complaints may take longer, and we will keep you informed if this is the case.

-• If for some reason we cannot deal your complaint (for example, the issue is outside our jurisdiction), we will write to you and let you know.
+• If we are unable to address your complaint (e.g., if the issue is outside our jurisdiction), we will notify you in writing.

-A ‘customer complaint’ is a complaint about the service or action of the department, or its staff, by a person who is apparently directly affected by the service or action.
-The following statistics relate to customer complaints received.
+A ‘customer complaint’ refers to a complaint about the service or actions of the department or its staff, made by a person directly affected by that service or action.
+Below are the statistics for customer complaints received during the reporting period:

-Customer Complaints resulting in no further action 0
+• Complaints resulting in no further action: 0

 Complaints management documents